-Putting together a successful, safe, stable medical document archive that stands the test of time can be a tricky business.
+Putting together a successful, safe, stable medical document storage that stands the test of time can be a tricky business.
 Organisations strapped for cash and floor space often attempt on-site storage as their first option, quickly filling storage units with hundreds of rarely used old paperwork.

 While this does save money in the short term, it also leaves vital records openly exposed to fraud, data loss, legal liabilities, and accidental damage.
 It's no solution for a growing practice creating thousands of confidential documents that need long-term retention, either.
-Here's what you should avoid when putting together your long-term medical archive.
+Here's what you should avoid when putting together your long-term medical document storage.

 1) Forgettable Storage

 The first step in planning an efficient medical document storage is to make sure you know where everything is and where it will be, when it expires (under document retention guidelines), and what you're doing to ensure that critical information is carried along to the next generation.